theCodingPhoenix/isaPlatform/README.md

    + 2FA
    + Password change after X days (can be set by user from a preset duration list)
  + We can extend to customers wanting a transfer of ISA to our platform, current scenario only considers new ISAs
+ + Ability to send messages to the customer directly within the platform
+ + Documents upload (from both parties)
+ + Once multiple funds can be invested in we can start building Portfolio section